 Godin takes a longer view of business than most.
 He considers the impact of economic activity not only on those who are directly involved in it, but also on society itself.
 This view leads him to a praise song for capitalism itself: “The purpose of our culture isn’t to enable capitalism, even capitalism that pays your bills.
 The purpose of capitalism is to build our culture.”

-I don’t quite agree with this pronouncement, and I can’t think of any capitalists who believe their primary task is to build culture.
+I don’t quite agree with this pronouncement.
+I don’t think many capitalists believe their primary task is to build culture.
 But I do agree that capitalism has a profound influence on culture.
 This effect is especially plain in the consumerism that has flourished in the past century.

 Still, I like Godin’s emphasis on value creation.
 It moves marketing out of the narrow lane of pure promotion and puts it in the mainstream of business, where the main purpose is to make something useful.